subidit/subidit/README.md

 Here are some ideas about me:
 - 🌱 Languages: `SQL`, `Swift`, `Python` & `JavaScript`.
-- 🧐 Interests: Data Visualisation, Topography, Design & Entrepreneurship.
+- 🧐 Interests: Data Visualisation, Topography & Design.

 <!--
 Here are some ideas about me: